-- Enables multiple operators to join a network as regulation permits to share liquidity; - enables operators the option to offer its clients entry into ring-fenced contests or network wide contests for enhanced liquidity and prize pools; - uniquely designed guided custom lobby experience will ensure players easy access to enter contests and maximize customer retention; - specifically designed games such as the "pick em" contest will give the casual new user unprecedented ease of entry in new emerging markets; - platform architecture has been designed to scale; - proprietary skill matching algorithm for head to head matches to promote a healthy game economy; - mobile accessible on Android and iOS.
+- Enables multiple operators to join a network as regulation permits to share liquidity; which means each operators end users are able to participate in a common pool of other operators end users to promote larger contest sizes. - enables operators the option to offer its clients entry into ring-fenced contests or network wide contests for enhanced liquidity and prize pools; - uniquely designed guided custom lobby experience will ensure players easy access to enter contests and maximize customer retention;

+- designed games such as "pick em" which will provide the casual new user unprecedented ease of entry in new emerging markets; - platform architecture has been designed to scale; - proprietary skill matching algorithm for head to head matches to promote a healthy game economy; and - mobile accessible on Android and iOS.

-With the MGA license received April 6, 2018, the Company is now in a position to partner with licensed operators and launch a dotcom network for all other markets not requiring a specific license.
-The Company's expectation is to launch this network in fiscal 2019 but ultimately will be determined by customer agreements and integration into the dotcom network.
+With the MGA license received April 6, 2018, the Company is in a position to partner with licensed operators and launch a network for all markets not requiring a specific license.
+The Company's expectation is to launch another network in fiscal 2020 but ultimately will be determined by customer agreements and integration into the new network.
+In addition, the company is reevaluating its product and strategy from its network experience in the Italian market, this network was discontinued after the 2018/19 Serie A season due to economic viability of the network.